LG Electronics: 2010–2019: Smart devices and premium technology

+2020–present: Business restructuring and expansion

+In 2020, LG Electronics ranked fourth among global applicants under the Patent Cooperation Treaty system, according to the World Intellectual Property Organization.
+In the same year, LG began selling its rollable OLED television in South Korea.

 On 5 April 2021, LG announced its withdrawal from the phone manufacturing industry after continuous loss in the market.
-In 2020, LG faced a loss of 5 trillion won (US$4.4 billion).
+In 2020, LG faced a loss of 5 trillion won (US$4.4 billion).In July 2021, LG Electronics formed LG Magna e-Powertrain, a joint venture with Magna International focused on electric vehicle powertrain components, including motors, inverters and onboard chargers.

 In June 2021, the YouTube channel Hardware Unboxed published a video alleging an attempt by a representative of LG to manipulate the review of one of LG's gaming monitors.
 The representative, in an email shown in the video, attempts to influence the editorial outcome of the review by indicating testing methods and aspects of the display to be followed by the channel.
 This came a few months after a similar incident between the creators and Nvidia in which Nvidia warned them that if they continue emphasizing on rasterization rather than ray tracing in Nvidia's graphics cards, they would no longer receive review samples.
+Hardware Unboxed later stated that LG Electronics had contacted the channel and would change how it handled monitor reviews.